My Harp Story - by John Lozier

 It was in Venezuela that I discovered widespread use of the harp in traditional folk music.
 A trio of instruments (harp, cuatro and maracas) performed with or without a singer.
 A typical setting for live, acoustic performance would be a caney del arpa (harp hut) such as pictured here.

-John Kovac turned out to be virtually the only other gringo harpist I’ve ever known who was as devoted to Latin American harp music as I was, His preference was for the Paraguayan style, while I favored the llanero style of Venezuela and Colombia.
-John and I collaborated for many years to promote and sponsor live performances of traditional Latin American harpists. {I came to call this my Baquiano Project, named after the trail guides herding cattle in the plains of Venezuela and Colombia.}
+John Kovac turned out to be virtually the only other gringo harpist I’ve ever known who was as devoted to Latin American harp music as I was.
+He and I collaborated for many years to promote and sponsor live performances of traditional Latin American harpists. {I came to call this my Baquiano Project, named after the trail guides herding cattle in the plains of Venezuela and Colombia.}

 From John I learned how to construct simple harps with certain Paraguayan features.
 I built several small harp kits and carried them to El Salvador in 1994.
 More later.

 {John passed away in 2022.
-He was a very devoted performer, playing several times a week at local restaurants and other venues in the vicinity of Front Royal, VA.
-From the mid-90’s on, John and I co-sponsored countless performance events with Latin American harpists.
+He was a very devoted performer, playing several times a week at local restaurants and other venues.
 He traveled with me to Venezuela in 2006.}

 I began a website, harpingforharmony.org, in 1999.
-It has been revised continuously, and now I’m working to wrap it up into a narrative forward into the 2020’s.
+It has been revised continuously, and currenrly I’m working to wrap it up into a narrative forward into the 2020’s.

 Some early HHF Mission Priorities:

-Peace: I’ve promoted peace education and international travel by myself and other volunteer musicians to troubled and war-torn places.
+Peace: Education and international travel by myself and other volunteer musicians to troubled and war-torn places.
 Sponsored travels have included El Salvador, Haiti, Russia, Northern Ireland, Cyprus, Guatemala, Mexico, Honduras, Venezuela, and Colombia.

-Livelihood: A concern for everyone, the need for a livelihood includes teachers, nurses, caring professionals, craftsmen, laborers, harpists and other musicians.
-Above all, our subsistence depends on farming and farmers.
+Livelihood: The need for livelihood includes teachers, nurses, caring professionals, craftsmen, laborers, harpists and other musicians.
 All are vocations, callings.
 In my careers I’ve promoted ecological farming or sustainable agriculture.
-I and HHF support the right of each person to a livelihood, while also honoring the generous contributions and great service of unpaid volunteers.
+In general, I’ve supported the right of each person to a livelihood, while also honoring the generous contributions and great service of unpaid volunteers.

 Health: Many harpists have developed a practice or specialty in delivering bedside comfort, or therapy.
 Harp music can bring comfort, respite, healing, and inner peace to people in homes, hospital and hospice settings.

 Democracy: Harp music can attract favorable attention to any important message.
 Nothing is more important than democracy.
-We aim, through harp music, to remind everyone to recognize our common humanity; to practice good citizenship; to defend human rights; to promote justice, and to preserve the common wealth.
+I’ve aimed, through harp music, to remind everyone to recognize our common humanity; to practice good citizenship; to defend human rights; to promote justice, and to preserve the common wealth.

 I never did learn to read music.
 It seems so simple to me.
 The seven-note diatonic scale is simply repeated across several octaves.
 Tonic, sub-dominant and dominant chords (1, 4 and 5) are easily learned, and other chords on other scale degrees are obvious.
-The harp blossomed in Latin America from about 1600, when the keyboard and chromatic scale were beginning to appear with baroque music.
-Meanwhile the 7-note diatonic scale persisted in marginal areas, in Scotland and Ireland.
+The harp blossomed in Latin America from about 1600, with Spanish conquest.
+Soon thereafter the chromatic scale and keyboard spread rather aggressively throughout Europe, while the 7-note diatonic scale persisted in relatively marginal areas, in Scotland and Ireland and in the New World.

 It was about then that I came up with the idea of Harping for Harmony, inspired partly from my friend Steve Earp who as a potter who spent a couple of years in Nicaragua, forming strong ties with other potters organized as Potters for Peace.
 In Morgantown, the Companion Community project sponsored a fiesta to raise money for El Salvador.
 Steve donated fine hand-made bowls which raised several hundred dollars.

 Planning for the El Salvador trip, I learned from John Kovac to make a small, portable harp that would stand up under hard use.
-With help from various sponsors and Keith McManus at WVU College of Creative Arts, we produced parts fo 12 harps.
+With help from various sponsors we produced parts for 12 harps.
 I carried seven harp kits to El Salvador; four stayed there, and I returned with several decorated in two styles.

 The "Mariposa" design is brightly painted with butterflies, in the traditional style of the Maya.
 The "Concertacion" model depicts a countryside with people, houses, trees and fields.
 "Concertacion" is a word which connotes harmony, consensus, and a willingness to overcome differences.